Ralph Dodd: Vauxhall Bridge

 Originally presented as The Prospectus for the Intended Prince's Bridge Ralph Dodd's hand written observations can be found at Battersea Library, London.
-Following numerous months taking tally notes on crossing types at Battersea Bridge, then operating a toll system, Dodd petitioned the Prince Regent in 1806-1811 for an Act allowing the construction of a bridge across the Thames to relieve congestion.
+Following numerous months taking tally notes on crossing types at Battersea Bridge, then operating a toll system, Dodd petitioned the Prince Regent in 1806-1811 for an act of Parliament allowing the construction of a bridge across the Thames to relieve congestion.

-Dodd was successful in receiving an Act of Parliament, but exited the project in 1812 after being renamed the Vauxhall Bridge Company.
+Dodd was successful in receiving the Vauxhall Bridge Act 1809 (49 Geo.
+3. c. cxlii), but exited the project in 1812 after being renamed the Vauxhall Bridge Company.
 Once again replaced by Rennie who was unsuccessful in this endeavour and also resign from the project.

 Springfield Bridge

 The Springfield Bridge was constructed in 1819–1821.

 Docks, harbours and ports

 Following his work on canals and waterways Ralph Dodd briefly turned his attention to harbours producing two proposals.
 First in 1800 with Ralph Dodd cooperating on a huge Port of London improvement scheme together with other, more famous, civil engineers. and later the 1819 Brighton Pier scheme.